 Special Education Process

-Watch our new series of short Navigating Special Education webinars!
-Module 1 (5 minutes): Overview and Referral; Module 2 (5 minutes): Evaluation and Eligibility; Module 3 (7 minutes): Individualized Education Program; and Module 4 (8 minutes): Procedural Safeguards.
+Watch our series of short Navigating Special Education webinars!
+Module 1 (5 minutes): Overview and Referral; Module 2 (5 minutes): Evaluation and Eligibility; Module 3 (7 minutes): Individualized Education Program; Module 4 (8 minutes): Procedural Safeguards and Module 5 (8 minutes): Self-Advocacy at IEP Meetings

 The special education process begins when a student is referred for an initial special education evaluation to determine if he/she is eligible for special education and related services.
 When the evaluation is complete, the evaluation and planning team (EPT), which includes the parents, determines whether the student is eligible for special education.
 There is a basic Special Education Process under IDEA 2004.
 If a student is found eligible for special education, an Individualized Education Program (IEP) team will be convened to write an IEP.
 The IEP is reviewed at least once a year, and special education reevaluations are conducted at least once every three years.